project-codeflare/codeflare/README.md

 ## Deploy and integrate anywhere

-Unleash the power of pipelines by seamlessly scaling on the cloud.
-CodeFlare can be deployed on any Kubernetes-based platform, including [IBM Cloud Code Engine](https://www.ibm.com/cloud/code-engine) and [Red Hat OpenShift Container Platform](https://www.openshift.com).

-- [IBM Cloud Code Engine](./deploy/ibm_cloud_code_engine) for detailed instructions on how to run CodeFlare on a serverless platform.
+CodeFlare is built on [Red Hat OpenShift Container Platform](https://www.openshift.com) and can be deployed anywhere, from on-prem to cloud, and integrate easily with other cloud-native ecosystems.

-- [Red Hat OpenShift](./deploy/redhat_openshift) for detailed instructions on how to run CodeFlare on OpenShift Container Platform.
+See [Running with Red Hat OpenShift](./deploy/redhat_openshift) for detailed instructions on how to run CodeFlare on OpenShift Container Platform.

 ## Contributing